-- Alkali Blue 6B indicator solution: When testing rice bran oil or rice bran oil based blended oils or fats, which give dark coloured soap solution, the observation of the end point of the titration may be facilitated, by using Alkali Blue 6B in place of Phenolphthalein.
+- Alkali Blue 6B indicator solution: When testing rice bran oil or rice bran oil based blended oils or fats, which give dark colored soap solution, the observation of the endpoint of the titration may be facilitated, by using Alkali Blue 6B in place of Phenolphthalein.

 - Ethyl alcohol:

 - Ninety-five percent alcohol or rectified spirit neutral to phenolphthalein indicator.